top

 (an extract from the Introduction)

 If you want to support your local bookshop, that's absolutely fine.
-But if you choose to buy direct from Amazon from this website, whether you are in the UK or the USA, you will also contribute modestly to helping me maintain this website.
-So please click on one of these links...
+But if you choose to buy direct from Amazon, please use one of these links...

-To buy from Amazon in the UK, please click here.
+For Amazon in the UK, please click here. (#ad) or from Amazon.com, please click here. (#ad)

 Thanks!